Frequently Asked Questions

 Business on the Move can even be used as part of an assessment centre process or customised to become a novel corporate gift.

-We always recommend starting at Level One, adding extra challenges all the way up to Level Seven according to your preferences.
+We always recommend starting at Level One, adding extra challenges in subsequent games all the way up to Level Seven according to your preferences.

 The options are

 • choose from five video clips accessible in the Gallery.

 • run through the powerpoint slides that explain the game, available through our 'Intro'.

 • attend one of our workshops taking place throughout 2017-18 all over the UK.
 See the “Events” tab for details.

 Business on the Move was tried & tested over two years by some 540 Key Stage 2 – Key Stage 5 learners from more than Learners from more than 30 schools across the UK were involved.
 Of these young people:-